Get

 What You Can Do About Stress

-• Get your cat checked out by the vet to rule out underlying causes for overgrooming, such as allergic or parasitic skin disease, pain in a specific area, or something else.
+• Get your cat checked out by a vet to rule out underlying causes of overgrooming, such as allergies or parasitic skin disease, pain in a specific area, or other conditions.
 Your vet may recommend a treatment to prevent further self-trauma, such as using an Elizabethan collar, in some cases, alongside corticosteroids or antibiotics.

 • Getting down to the root cause and identifying the stressor is crucial.
-Removing the cause of stress, using pheromone diffusers, and ensuring your cat has their privacy and a calm and quiet resting place, along with plenty of mental and physical stimulation and enrichment, are some of the ways to reduce their stress, anxiety, frustration, and stop this damaging behavior.
+Removing the cause of stress, using pheromone diffusers, and ensuring your cat has their privacy and a calm, quiet resting place, along with plenty of mental and physical stimulation and enrichment, are some of the ways to reduce their stress, anxiety, and frustration, and to stop this damaging behavior.
 A consultation with a feline behaviorist may also be required.

 orange cat licking its back